 - Fainting Seer: Krynda Draay takes this to the point of having a stroke.
 Of course, she is quite elderly when it happens.

 - Fake-Out Make-Out: Zayne gets three: Jarael kisses him in order to whisper a warning about Adasca in his ear, Shel kisses him to play off their argument as a lover's spat to a suspicious Mandalorian patrol, and he kisses Jarael to convince Alek they're together so he won't question why she'd rather stay with him than join the Revanchist cause.

-- Fantastic Racism: The treatment that pure blooded Arkanians show off-shoots.
+- Fantastic Racism: The treatment that pureblooded Arkanians mete out to off-shoots.

 - Fanservice: The appearance of Mission and her brother during the Siege of Taris.

 - Shel is the worst assassin you could possibly pick.
 Ever.

 - After saving Zayne from the Jedi Covenant in the introductory story-arc, Jarael seems incapable of defeating anything other than Mooks, and has to be rescued by the main characters from the Mandalorians, Lord Adasca, and a rogue assassin droid.

 - Fire-Forged Friends: Zayne and Griff.

 - First-Episode Twist: Lucien and the other Masters murder their Padawans, with Zayne being the only survivor forced to go on the run.

 - Foreshadowing: Several, given the amount of Author's Saving Throw the writer manage to pull off.
 A particularly notable one is hidden in one of the extra bounty hunters ebullient at the end of one of the issues, saying a certain person couldn't be the Corellian Strangler because he's too small.
 Cue issue 38.